A&M Records, Inc. v. Napster, Inc.: Contributory infringement

-The District Court had ruled that the "law does not require knowledge of 'specific acts of infringement'" and rejected Napster's assertion that, because it could not distinguish between infringing and non-infringing files, it did not have knowledge of copyright infringement.
+The district court had ruled that the "law does not require knowledge of 'specific acts of infringement'," and rejected Napster's assertion that, because it could not distinguish between infringing and non-infringing files, it did not have knowledge of copyright infringement by its users.
 The Ninth Circuit upheld this conclusion, holding that Napster had "knowledge, both actual and constructive, of direct infringement."

 The Ninth Circuit also held that Napster was not protected under Sony Corp. of America v.
 Universal City Studios, Inc., in which the Supreme Court ruled that media copying technologies were acceptable if they were unlikely to cause widespread copyright infringement beyond the original user.
 Because of Napster's "actual, specific knowledge of direct infringement," and the unlikelihood of non-infringing uses of Napster, "[W]e are compelled to make a clear distinction between the architecture of the Napster system and Napster's conduct in relation to the operational capacity of the system."
 Thus, the Circuit Court ruled in favor of the plaintiffs' contributory infringement claim against Napster.

 Vicarious infringement

-Addressing the vicarious infringement claim, the Circuit Court determined that Napster stood to benefit financially from the infringing activity, due to the network effects of potentially selling advertising space for a large population of users, and that Napster's ability to patrol and enforce infringing usage was limited by the design of the system itself.
+Addressing the vicarious infringement claim, the Ninth Circuit determined that Napster stood to benefit financially from the infringing activity, due to the network effects of potentially selling advertising space for a large population of users, and that Napster's ability to patrol and enforce infringing usage was limited by the design of the system itself.
 The system was not designed to read the contents of MP3s or check for copyright ownership or permissions.
 Because of Napster's failure to police within its means combined with the financial interest factor, the Ninth Circuit affirmed the District Court's finding of vicarious infringement.